TEDS Data Dictionary

 Introduction

 The In Home study data were collected by means of visits, by TEDS staff, to parents and twins in their own homes.
-Data were collected in the following ways:
+The main objective was the controlled administration, by trained TEDS staff, of a battery of cognitive tests to the twins.
+Data were recorded in the following ways:

 • Twin tests.